rescrv/blue/indicio/README.md

 Scope
 -----

-Indicio will provide the interface for publishing traces and connect Trace::publish to the thread-local emitter.
+Indicio will provide the interface for publishing clues and to the thread-local emitter.

 Warts
 -----